Who We Are

-Schiit got started when two audio industry veterans decided it was time to shake things up a bit.
+Schiit got started in 2010 when two audio industry veterans decided it was time to shake things up a bit.
 The two audiophiles are Jason Stoddard, formerly of Sumo, and Mike Moffat, formerly of Theta.
 Together, they have designed dozens of audio and A/V products, from the Andromeda III to the Cobalt 307 to the DS Pre and Angstrom 200.

 So, yeah: fully balanced differential power amplifiers, fully discrete I/V conversion stages, audiophile D/A converters, relay-switched stepped attenuator volume controls in preamps. the first DTS home theater surround processor on the market . . . we’ve done a ton of stuff.